 This feature would greatly reduce amount of administrative work.

-#12 Updated by Jérémy Subtil about 5 years ago
+#12 Updated by Jérémy Subtil over 5 years ago

 Hi, actually the repository moved to https://github.com/Smile-SA/redmine/tree/subgroups

-#14 Updated by Samuel F. Baggen almost 5 years ago
+#14 Updated by Samuel F. Baggen about 5 years ago

 I'm very interested on this feature, I don't imagine an organization without subgroups, for example you want to contact the group programmers or just the programmers_ruby (you have a lot of different language programmers that are not concerned in ruby topics, they should be not annoyed with notifications / assignments